Estádio da Tapadinha: Construction

 Prior to 1925 Benfica lent its pitch to Carcavelinhos.
 That year, the Benfica Board decided to end the lease at the end of the season, forcing Carcavelinhos to find another pitch.

 The Board of Carcavelinhos decided to construct its own pitch and locate it next to the Alvito quarry, in Alcântara.

 António Faustino conceived the Campo da Tapadinha, with help from Sousa Lino and Rodrigues Graça.
 The construction was managed by the members and athletes of Carcavelinhos, and the field was inaugurated on 26 June 1926.
 The inaugural game was between Carcavelinhos and Sporting, and ended with a 4-3 victory for the "Lions".
 The first goal was made by Carlos Domingues, forward for Carcavelinhos.

-Increase of the stands: The Stadium
+Increase of the stands

 The idea for the transformation of the Campo da Tapadinha was put to the respective board by its president, Joaquim de Paiva e Silva, at a meeting held on 14 February 1944.
 The program of works was unanimously accepted, as well as the proposal for a possible purchase of the land.